dcalhoun286/resty/README.md

 - Create a form that asks for a URL
 - Create buttons that let the user choose from the REST methods (`GET`, `POST`, `PUT`, `DELETE`)
 - When the form is filled out, and the button is clicked, display the URL and the method chosen

+## RESTy - Phase 2 Requirements

+In Phase 2, we ill be connecting RESTy to live APIs, fetching and displaying remote data.
+Our primary focus will be to service `GET` requests.

+The following user stories detail the major functionality for this phase of the project.

+- As a user, I want to enter the URL to an API and issue a `GET` request so that I can retrieve its data
+- As a user, I want to see the results returned from an API request in my browser in a readable format

+Application Flow:

+- User enters an API URL
+- Chooses a REST method
+- Clicks the "Go" button
+- Application fetches data from the URL given, with the method specified
+- Displays the response headers and results separately
+- Both headers and results should be "pretty printed" in JSON

 ## UML